 Secure PaymentSpecialist contentious probate solicitors are engaged in all areas where there is a dispute surrounding the administration or distribution of a deceased’s estate.

-The most common claim made by family members is that the deceased’s last will is not valid.
+Contentious probate rules often consist of common claims that are made by family members that the deceased’s last will is not valid.

 Another separate challenge to a will is that it fails to make reasonable financial provision for a certain person who is connected to the deceased.